Bikramsahoolive/mailscripter/README.md

 Configure deployment by,

-1. giving Description,
-2. execute as me(your-email),
+1. press the gear icon and chose Web app.
+2. give New Description,
+3. Chose Execute as Me(your-email),
-3. who has access as Anyone ,
+4. Chose Who has access as Anyone

-then deploy and authorize your gmail to send mail permision.
+then Click on deploy and Authorize access your gmail to send mail permision. then chose your Gmail Account, Click on Advanced option and click on `Go to your project name (unsafe)`, then click on Allow button.

-copy the Web App URL and store securly (eg:In .env file).
+copy the Web app `URL` and store securly in .env file.

-## Create new instance.
+## Create a new instance.

 ```javascript
 const mailer = new mailScripter('your-script-string');//"https://script.google.com/xxxxxxxxxxxxxxx";